 Group of happy people from Shutterstock

-The good news is this: there is very little to fear from enterprise social media tools.
+The good news is this: there is very little to fear from enterprise social.
 When done well, the benefits far outweigh the costs and risks.

 It hasn’t broken for most people

-The starting point for any intranet team should be to reach out to other organisations who have implemented social and collaborative tools.
-This can be via conferences, informal gatherings, intranet reports, site visits, or professional intranet groups (such as the Intranet Leadership Forum).
+The starting point for any team should be to reach out to other organisations who have implemented social and collaborative tools.
+This can be via conferences, informal gatherings, intranet reports, site visits, or professional intranet groups (such as the Step Two Forum).

-This will quickly show the reality of enterprise social tools, which is that very few organisations have encountered any problems at all.
+This will quickly show the reality of enterprise social, which is that very few organisations have encountered any problems at all.

 In the rare instance when a problem is encountered, it is often is only a single inappropriate comment of a minor nature, which is quickly and easily addressed by peers, or through normal management channels.

-Across the intranet community as a whole, enterprise social media problems are few and far between.
+Across the digital workplace community, enterprise social problems are few and far between.

 Mitigate the risks